deminy/background-processing-in-php/README.md

 > We observed similar results as test 2, and we noticed that by calling function fastcgi_finish_request(),
 > we don't have to wait registered shutdown functions and destructor methods to finish during the PHP
 > shutdown sequence first before sending back HTTP response to the client.
 Because of this, calling function
-> fastcgi_finish_request() at the end of your PHP application could fasten your web application, typically
+> fastcgi_finish_request() at the end of your PHP application could speed up HTTP responses, typically
 > when you use shutdown functions to handle something like error handling.

 ## Conclusion